sentenai/reinforce/README.md

 =============
 ![Build Status](https://travis-ci.org/Sentenai/reinforce.svg?branch=master)

-`reinforce` is a library which exports an OpenAI-gym-like typeclass, `MonadEnv`, with both an interface to the [`gym-http-api`][gym-http], as well as haskell-native environments which provide a substantial speed-up to the http-server interface.
+`reinforce` is a library which exports an openai-gym-like typeclass, `MonadEnv`, with both an interface to the [`gym-http-api`][gym-http], as well as haskell-native environments which provide a substantial speed-up to the http-server interface.

 This is an environment-first library, with basic reinforcment learning algorithms being developed on branches in subpackages (see [#Development and Milestones](#development-and-milestones)).
 `reinforce` is currently an "alpha" release since it still needs some work defining some formal structures around what state-spaces and action-spaces should look like, however haskell's typesystem is expressive enough that this seems to be more of a "nice-to-have."

 It's in active development and has some beginner-friendly contributions: from porting new gym environments to implementing new algorithms.
+Because this library is not on hackage, if you would like to see the haddocks, [you can find it here](https://sentenai.github.io/reinforce/).

 [gym-http]: https://github.com/openai/gym-http-api/